-Beds that use coils (pocketed or part of an innerspring unit) for their foundations tend to be more durable and provide more support than beds like the T&N Nod, which just use dense foam.
+Beds that use coils (such as the Nod Hybrid) for their foundations tend to be more durable and provide more support than beds like the 8″ T&N Nod, which just use dense foam.
 That’s because coils are able to compress (just like dense foams) but also provide a little resistance against pressure as well, which is obviously more ideal to support all the extra force big people exert on a bed night after night.

 Last up here, let’s discuss some of the factors that are particularly important for couples.
 Namely, we’re referring to motion isolation and edge support.
 In short, the Nod mattress gets passing grades in both of these departments.
 Let’s discuss each one individually.

 First, the Nod mattress did an exceptional job of deadening movement in our tests.
 As you can see below, the water in glass stays fairly steady and does not slosh around all the much.